USD INR ₹ 95.38

 Read more on exchange rates.

-Where NOT to Exchange Currency
+Where Should You NOT Exchange Currency?

 Avoid Airport Kiosks for Currency Exchange